BoloStudio/BoloStudio/README.md

 Questo è **BoloStudio**

-Realizzato da:
-Annamaria Nicastri
-Rachele Gasparretti
+Realizzato da Annamaria Nicastri e Rachele Gasparretti

 <!--
 **BoloStudio/BoloStudio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.